Lisbon Portugal Guide

 Lisbon, reflects the Portuguese as a people, embracing the the new era whilst never losing sight of their traditions, history, religious roots.
 Lisbon is constantly recognised as one of the greatest cities in the world and this was confirmed by the “Lonely Planet Guides" which named Lisbon as one of the top 10 cities in the world to visit.
 Surprisingly it still is one of the least visited capitals in Europe and hopefully this Lisbon guide will convince you to visit.
 Lisbon is an exceedingly diverse destination for travelers.

 Lisbon offers a really a fantastic array of different holiday types from short city breaks, catering for cultural, culinary, party and relaxation opportunities to family holidays based around gorgeous beaches.
-Another benefit for tourists planning to visit Lisbon is the ability to create a holiday that will fit almost any budget; be it a five-star luxury get-away or a shoestring hostel based adventure, so let our Lisbon Portugal Guide show you.
+Another benefit for tourists planning to visit Lisbon is the ability to create a holiday that will fit almost any budget; be it a five-star luxury get-away or a shoestring hostel based adventure.

 Lisbon is a city that can easily be explored in an extended weekend, whilst for those with a longer amount of time or for returning travelers the city has such a wealth of attractions you could easily fill two weeks.
 Flights are cheaper than ever, as low cost airlines now connect Portugal to the rest of Europe and the country is still one of Europe’s most affordable destinations.
 Food, accommodation and transport all provides excellent value for money, especially when compared to other capitals such as Barcelona, Paris, Berlin or London.